NicolasHug/Surprise/doc/source/getting_started.rst

 If the :meth:`predict()
 <surprise.prediction_algorithms.algo_base.AlgoBase.predict>` method is called
-with user or item ids that were not part of the trainset, it's up to the algorithm to decide if he still can make a prediction or not.
+with user or item ids that were not part of the trainset, it's up to the algorithm to decide if it still can make a prediction or not.
 If it can't, :meth:`predict() <surprise.prediction_algorithms.algo_base.AlgoBase.predict>` will still predict the mean of all ratings :math:`\mu`.

 .. _raw_inner_note:
 .. note::
   Raw ids are ids as defined in a rating file.
-They can be strings or whatever.
-  On trainset creation, each raw id is mapped to a (unique) integer called inner id, which is a lot more suitable for `Surprise
-  <https://nicolashug.github.io/Surprise/>`_ to manipulate.
-To convert a raw id
-  to an inner id, you can use the  :meth:`to_inner_uid()
-  <surprise.dataset.Trainset.to_inner_uid>` and :meth:`to_inner_iid()
-  <surprise.dataset.Trainset.to_inner_iid>` methods of the :class:`trainset
+They can be strings, numbers, or whatever (but are still represented as strings).
+On trainset creation, each raw id is mapped to a unique integer called inner id, which is a lot more suitable for `Surprise <https://nicolashug.github.io/Surprise/>`_ to manipulate.
+To convert a raw id to an inner id, you can use the :meth:`to_inner_uid() <surprise.dataset.Trainset.to_inner_uid>` and :meth:`to_inner_iid() <surprise.dataset.Trainset.to_inner_iid>` methods of the :class:`trainset <surprise.dataset.Trainset>`.
-  <surprise.dataset.Trainset>`.

 Obviously, it is perfectly fine to use the :meth:`predict()
 <surprise.prediction_algorithms.algo_base.AlgoBase.predict>` method directly